nygctech/INLAomics/README.md

 # Analysing the SPOTS data
-The data generated in [4] is considered, [GSE198353](www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353), where we have added cell annotations to two replicates of spleen tissue sections.
+The data generated in [4] is considered where files can be accessed at [GSE198353](www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353).
+We have added cell annotations to two replicates of spleen tissue sections found in `./annotations`.

 ## Spleen
 The necessary files are